Financial Advisor Blog

 However, it only took a few months after the Fed ended QE for Professor Feldstein to repeat his inflation warnings.
 On March 30, 2015, he wrote, “The Fed should accelerate its projected rate increases and communicate the new projections explicitly to markets.
 Unless this is done, the combination of rising inflation and increasing real interest rates may expose the economy to an unnecessary risk of financial instability.“

-If, in the future, relentless inflation does return, investors with bonds can implement fallback strategies: adding shorter-term bonds, inflation-protected bonds, and/or emerging market bonds.
+If, in the future, relentless inflation does return, investors with bonds can carry out fallback strategies: adding shorter-term bonds, inflation-protected bonds, and/or emerging market bonds.
 (Asset allocation and diversification strategies cannot assure profit.)

 Bonds can help reduce that risk.
 During the last bear market in stocks (Oct 2007-March 2009), when the S&P 500 lost 56%, the Barclays Capital U.S. Aggregate Bond Index was up 6.97% in 2007 and 5.24% in 2008.
 (Indices mentioned are unmanaged, do not incur fees, and cannot be invested into directly.)
 So, unless an investor’s risk-tolerance or goals change, it is unwise for investors to react to inflation fears or rising stock markets by changing the percentage of their portfolio invested in bonds.